What Is a HydraFacial?

 The HydraFacial includes 4 separate treatments rolled into one.

-It can be difficult for serums to pass through our initial skin barrier when applied manually.
+It’s often difficult for serums to pass through our initial skin barrier when applied manually.
 Using hydrodermabrasion methods to apply serums can increase the penetration of skincare solutions.

 There’s also no downtime to HydraFacials.
 Other more invasive treatments leave skin red and irritated for days.